yasinatesim/next-recipe-app/README.md

 ### Features

-- You can view a chart comparing their GDPs over time
+- You can search recipe on input
-- You can view a list or table of countries with their GDP data
+- You can view the detail for selected recipe

 ## Getting Started